 Active employees regularly scheduled to work 1300 hours per year (67% time) on the regular payroll are eligible for group life insurance coverage.
 Eligible employees are automatically enrolled in Basic Life Insurance and Accidental Death and Dismemberment (AD&D) coverage and may purchase additional life insurance coverage on a voluntary basis.
 Additionally, employees enrolled in optional life insurance coverage are eligible to purchase optional life insurance for a spouse, same-sex domestic partner and/or eligible dependent child(ren).

 Brown University pays the full cost of basic life and AD&D insurance for eligible employees.
 Basic life insurance is an amount up to $50,000, depending on employee groups, base salaries, and dates of hire.

 Eligible employees may also purchase optional group term life insurance coverage in amounts ranging from one to six times the employee base salary, provided that the combined basic and optional coverage amount does not exceed $1,000,000.
 Employees pay the full cost of optional coverage based on the amount of coverage elected and current age.
 In some instances, employees may have to complete a Statement of Health Form for the carrier and be approved for coverage.

-Rates for the Voluntary Life Insurance coverage are available on pages 28 and 29 of the Benefits Enrollment Decision Guide.
+Rates for the Voluntary Life Insurance coverage are available in Section 5 of the Benefits Enrollment Decision Guide.